-- 1. Ask students to read about the Ayyubid and the Safavid empires from the Student's Book. - 2.
-Give an overview of the Ayyubid Empire, tracing its establishment and subsequent expansion across the Middle East.
+Ste eps for using the Student's Book 25 min 1.
+Ask students to read about the Ayyubid and the Safavid empires from the Student's Book.
+2. Give an overview of the Ayyubid Empire, tracing its establishment and subsequent expansion across the Middle East.
 Discuss the key characteristics of the Ayyubid Empire, including its political structure, military achievements, and cultural advancements.
 Show images or videos of Ayyubid architecture and historical sites, such as the Citadel of Salahuddin Ayyubi in Cairo, to illustrate their achievements.
 Evaluate the various achievements of the Ayyubid Empire, its progress in medicine, education, literature, and the like.
-Encourage students to discuss the long-term impact of the empire. - 3.
-Next, lead the discussion to the Safavid Empire and how it was established in Persia (present-day Iran).
+Encourage students to discuss the long- term impact of the empire.
+3. Next, lead the discussion to the Safavid Empire and how it was established in Persia (present-day Iran).
 Discuss the unique features of the Safavid dynasty.
 Show images or videos of Safavid architectural wonders, like the Shah Mosque in Isfahan, and highlight their cultural significance.

-Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example:

-- ✓ I have learned about the estabalishment and achievements of the Ayyubid Empire. - ✓ I have learned about the origins and development of the Safavid empire.

-- Students can do research on the achievements of the Ayyubid and the Safavid empires, and organize their findings as a presentation.
-If there is time, they can share their findings in class. - Students can prepare a presentation to highlight the importance of understanding historical Islamic empires to appreciate the diversity and the various contributions of Islamic civilisations to the world at large.
+Di scussion and Review 5 min Ask the students what they have learnt in this lesson.
+They could make a note of this, summarizing the lesson, for example: $\checkmark$ I have learned about the establishment and achievements of the Ayyubid Empire. $\checkmark$ I have learned about the origins and development of the Safavid empire.
+Ho Homework • Students can do research on the achievements of the Ayyubid and the Safavid empires, and organize their findings as a presentation.
+If there is time, they can share their findings in class.
+Students can prepare a presentation to highlight the importance of understanding historical Islamic empires to appreciate the diversity and the various contributions of Islamic civilisations to the world

+• Students can prepare a presentation to highlight the importance of understanding historical islamic empires to appreciate the diversity and the various contributions of Islamic civilisations to the world at large.
 They can use relevant online and print resources to augment their research, and include various forms of primary and secondary sources of evidence to support their findings.